 Let’s make this simple.
 It might be a bit painful, but the following is ultimately true:

 - Children argue and negotiate ONLY with parents who argue and negotiate.

 Pause a moment to take that in, particularly if you have one of those children who love to negotiate and argue.
-They only reason they continue is because you continue.
+The only reason they continue is that you continue.
 If you can see that, and appreciate the truth of it, then you have a pointer to freedom and ease.

 Parent-child arguments will only happen if you are willing to argue or respond to their arguments.
 Rather than thinking children should listen to you, let’s assume they should not.
 (At least, Not until you teach them to listen.)

-So, for now, the only way to stop these arguments (in the next couple weeks) is to actively and intention stop arguing.
+So, for now, the only way to stop these arguments (in the next couple of weeks) is to actively and intentionally to stop arguing.
 Stop negotiating.
 Stop getting hooked.

 By the way, if you are thinking your words should have more value, this again is not true.
 The reason is that actions teach better actions.
 More words just teach your children to use more words.
 This is the bottom line.

 So, will you have a tough week or two ahead, if you just stop arguing and negotiating, Of course, you will!
 Your children will not stop right away.
 They will hound you like never before.
 But this doesn’t mean you relent.
 You remain detached, and non-reactive…refusing to engage any temptations to argue or negotiate.